Rurouni/MassiveOnlineUniversalServerEngine/README.md

 + Have fun consuming WCF services from C++ clients or old mono runtimes like Unity3d
 + WCF doesn't help you with coordination or consistent group views or multicasts, maximum scalability that you can get with WCF is when you have setup like this: hardware load balancer in front and set of stateless WCF services with same contract in the back.
 Have fun implementing open world MMO with such setup.

-##Details
-Each actor and Peer has own logical fiber you can rely on this and forget about writing locks.
-This works even if you call any async method on actor proxy, fiber waits until Task of result is finished before starting processing another message.
-If you know that operation doesn't change anything you could attribute it with LockLevel.Read and all Read level operations could be processed simultaneously.
-Actors implementing same protocol contract are considered a group and each group of actors has own actor coordinator that is responsible for preserving consistency of the view of the actor group across all nodes in cluster.
-Actor coordinator also responsible for creating/removing actors on other nodes.
-Default actor coordinator uses Isis2 (http://isis2.codeplex.com/) internally and guarantees that only one actor with same name exist across all cluster at any moment of time.
-New actors are created at random nodes by default.

-+ Building primitives are:
-	+ Actor subclass
-		+ has some messaging contract in form of implemented interfaces
- 		+ has Name and local node Id if created
-   		+ OperationContex could be used to store client peer and send callback messages later
-	+ S2CPeer subclass
-		+ has some messaging contract in form of implemented interfaces
-  		+ could manage exposed contracts using `SetHandler<TNetContract>(TNetContract handler)` method
-		+ manages client state and acts as mediator to other actors calls depending on that state
-+ All communications are asynchronous RPC (relies on async/await feature of 4.5 Framework) of type
-	+ `Task<ReplyType>` if we want to get something back
-	+ `Task`  if  you just want to wait for completion on other side
-	+ `void` for one way non-async methods only(use with care as received message is recycled immediately upon control returns to proxy),
-+ each Actor and S2CPeer has own logical fiber, with blocking chunks fired in thread pool
-+ each net contract method could be attributed with such lock levels:
-	+ None : processing happens on thread where net receive came
-	+ Read : processing via peer or actor fiber in thread pool simultaniously with other Read operations
-	+ Write : processing via peer or actor fiber, no other operations would be processed until this one finishes (including all async cont)

-##Planned
-1. Send broadcasts and queries to group of actors of same type
-2. C++ client node and protocol generator
-3. Ability to persist actors in Redis
-4. ActorCoordinator that maintains required amount of replicas for each named actor
-5. Zookeeper based actor and node coordinators for those who don't want to rely on Isis2

 ## Tutorial
 Here is very short quickstart that showcases main points of this framework.